Tellusant/docs/articles-posts/economic-and-policy-sentiment-zaf.md

 In 2017, our chairman, Staffan Canback, wrote an extensive article in the South African newspaper **Business Time**s: [_Ending South Africa's Forever Recession_](https://www.linkedin.com/pulse/ending-south-africas-forever-recession-staffan-canback-g0fye/?trackingId=Xxg5IuUvTTiH%2BUic5XKbZQ%3D%3D).
 As part of the background analysis, he did a semantic analysis of South Africa's economic sentiment.
 Even in 2017 it was possible to do this with word cloud tools.
 Primitive, but they worked.

 In 2024, the article was updated.
 By then, modern AI tools were available to perform the semantic analysis.
-The analysis was again updated in early 2026, incorporating the latest reports on the country.
+The analysis was again updated in early 2026 to incorporate the latest reports on the country.

 All aspects of the analyses are automated except the final quality control.